christianThardy/christianThardy.github.io/tom-interpretability.md

 After this process we have a couple artifacts.
 The first one is a plot that shows sender-receiver pairs (y and x axis) that shows us how things flow through the network to reveal the circuits structure.
 A positive effect of the magnitude of the influence of heads means that patching the sender’s activation in the receiver context tends to increase the difference between correct and incorrect logits (improving correctness or pushing in some direction), while negative values push in the opposite direction (blue).
 Each cell represents how much patching the activation from a sender head to a receiver head affects the model's performance.

-The idea is that you take the activations from a “sender head” in the corrupted scenario and insert them into the clean scenario model run at the same point, effectively asking: *How does changing what this one head writes cause changes to the final output and to other heads downstream*?
+The idea is that you take the activations from a “sender head” in the corrupted scenario and insert them into the clean scenario model run at the same point, effectively asking: *How does changing what this one head writes cause changes to other heads downstream and the final output*?

 The darkest blue patches appear when 5.4, a previous token head, is the sender, and 12.3, a previous token head, is the receiver.